eslint/eslint/docs/src/use/getting-started.md

    touch .eslintrc.js
    ```

 1. Add configuration to the `.eslintrc` file.
-Refer to the [Configuring ESLint documentation](configure/) to learn how to add rules, environments, custom configurations, plugins, and more.
+Refer to the [Configure ESLint documentation](configure/) to learn how to add rules, environments, custom configurations, plugins, and more.

    ```js
    // .eslintrc.js example